Branding a new desk

 Branding a multi-story project

-Often the Design team at The Washington Post brands related enterprise stories to maintain consistency and familiarity.
+I often helped the Design team at The Washington Post brand related enterprise stories to maintain consistency and familiarity for readers, and to emphasize the importance of the journalism.
 This is done via the type of visuals used, a consistent and intentional color palette, and custom design components.
 The Post’s Foreign Servants series from 2022, designed by Frank Hulley-Jones and design edited by me, implemented all of those.

 Branding a podcast

 The Design team occasionally supported the Audio team for special projects.
 For Try This, we supplied a series of illustrations created by Senior Designer Katty Huertas for multiple seasons of episodes.
-The work, which appeared on the Post site and anywhere you can find a podcast, won a Gold Medal in 2024 for Podcasts: Supplemental Art.
+The work, which appeared on the Post site and anywhere you can find a podcast, won a Society of Publication Designers Gold Medal in 2024 for Podcasts: Supplemental Art.